membraneframework/membrane_camera_capture_plugin/README.md

 $ mix test --include manual
 ```

-If run successfully, you should be able to see yourself in the video.
+If run successfully, you should be able to see video recorded by your camera.

 ## Copyright and License